Are Medical Scribes the new technology?

 - Choose a resume suitable ATS-compliant format that best suits your medical scribe skills and work experience

-- Spot highlight your work experience by categorizing information in bulletins and bolding relevant points
+- Spot highlight your work experience by categorizing information in bulletins and adding relevant points in bold

 - Make sure that you have a separate section for Certifications if you want to shine a light on them